mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--one-hot-encoding` (Default value = `false`)

-  - `true` One-hot-encoding is used to encode nominal attributes.
+  - `true` One-hot-encoding is used to encode nominal features.
-  - `false` The algorithm's ability to natively handle nominal attributes is used.
+  - `false` The algorithm's ability to natively handle nominal features is used.

 ## Saving and Loading Models